linqingliDestinyController/linqingliWebsite.github.io/_pages/about.md

 ## Research experience

 ### Apr 2023- Oct 2023 Knowledge Graph Enhanced Intelligent Tutoring System Based on Exercise Representativeness and Informativeness.
-  * *Related Methods*:Recommendation System, Knowledge Graph, Neural Network, Heterogeneous Graph Neural Network, Personalized Student Model.
+  * *Related Methods*: Adaptive Recommender System, Knowledge Graph, Neural Network, Heterogeneous Graph Neural Network, Personalized Learner Model.
-  * *Aim*: This paper aims to propose a novel intelligent tutoring system to recommend personalized exercises to students and define two exercise features, informativeness, and representativeness, to measure the quality of exercises.
+  * *Aim*: This paper aims to propose a novel adaptive recommender system to recommend personalized exercises to learners and define two exercise node features to measure the quality of exercise nodes.
-  * *Contribution*:(1)Based on the heterogeneous graph connecting students nodes, exercises nodes, and skills nodes, a novel graph neural network is used to construct the exercise node embedding or skill node embedding.
-(2)Two unique methods are created to turn a one-dimensional knowledge graph into a multidimensional knowledge graph and combine five interpretable node attributes to determine the importance of a skill node.
-(3)Exercise representativeness and exercise informativeness are developed to assess exercise quality using KL Divergence and node characteristics.
-The intelligent tutoring system then recommends users with high-quality exercises based on the student model.
+  * *Contribution*: (1) Based on the heterogeneous graph connecting learners nodes, exercises nodes, and skills nodes, a novel graph neural network is used to construct the exercise node embedding or skill node embedding.
+(2) Two methods are created to turn a one-dimensional knowledge graph into a multidimensional knowledge graph and combine five interpretable node attributes to determine the importance of a skill node.
+(3)The adaptive recommender system is designed based on two exercise node features and provides learners with high-quality exercises based on a personalized learner model.

 ### Jan 2023- Mar 2023 Knowledge Relation Rank Enhanced Heterogeneous Learning Interaction Modeling for Neural Graph Forgetting Knowledge Tracing.
-  * *Related Methods*: Attention Mechanism, Heterogeneous graph, Neural Network, Student Performance Prediction Model.
+  * *Related Methods*: Attention Mechanism, Heterogeneous graph, Neural Network, Learner Performance Prediction Model.
-  * *Aim*: This paper aims to propose a novel student performance prediction model to model the students by considering the skill relation matrix and exercise relation matrix.
+  * *Aim*: This paper aims to propose a novel learner performance prediction model to model the learners by considering the skill relation matrix and exercise relation matrix.
-  * *Contribution*:(1) A calibrated approach is proposed for evaluating the relevance of skills or exercises and constructing the calibrated skill relation matrix and exercise relation matrix.
-(2) An exercise feature modeling method is proposed to estimate exercise features in order to develop the final exercise embedding based on the graph neural network and exercise difficulty.
-(3) An unique attention mechanism is created to predict student performance by assessing the relative distance between input elements and modeling students' forgetting behavior.
+  * *Contribution*: : (1) A calibrated approach is proposed for evaluating the relevance of skills or exercises and constructing the calibrated skill relation matrix and exercise relation matrix.
+(2) A feature modeling method is proposed to estimate exercise features and develop the final exercise embedding based on the graph neural network and exercise difficulty.
+(3) A unique attention mechanism is created to predict learner performance by assessing the relative distance between input elements and modeling students' forgetting behavior based on past interactions.
 ### Dec 2022- Feb 2023 Calibrated Q-Matrix-Enhanced Deep Knowledge Tracing with Relational Attention Mechanism.
-  * *Related Methods*: Attention Mechanism, Student Performance Prediction Model, Feature Modeling.
+  * *Related Methods*: Attention Mechanism, Learner Performance Prediction Model, Feature Modeling.
-  * *Aim*: This paper focuses on designing a student performance prediction model based on the attention mechanism.
+  * *Aim*: This paper focuses on designing a learner performance prediction model based on the attention mechanism.
-  * *Contribution*:(1) To model the exercises, three types of feature modeling are introduced: exercise relation modeling, student behavior modeling, and forgetting behavior modeling.
-(2) Two types of attention mechanisms are created to process exercise embedding and output prediction results of students.
+  * *Contribution*: (1) To model the exercises, three types of feature modeling are introduced: exercise relation modeling, learner behavior modeling, and learner forgetting behavior modeling.
+(2) Two types of attention mechanisms are created to process exercise embedding and output prediction results of learners.
 ## Technical skills

 **Programming**: Python, R, SQL, JavaScript.<br>